TheDiscoMole/Machine-Learning/resume/index.md

 ## EDUCATION

 Over the years my intellectual interests have shifted here and there.
 From Mathematics to Psychology, Physics to Philosophy, Quantum Mechanics to Neuroscience and ever so slowly converging on Artificial Intelligence.
-Though my personal life was messy and I dropped out of University twice, it wasn't really due to an inability to keep up with the course, but rather the result of inner discourse and dissatisfaction with the education I recieved. *Here is a summary of what my official education has entailed so far:*
+Though my personal life was a little messy over the years and I dropped out of University twice, it wasn't really due to an inability to keep up with the course. *Here is a summary of what my official education has entailed so far:*

 -----------------------------------------------------------